unigrid-project/unigrid-project.github.io/docs/gridnode/setup.md

 After the script has started you will see it asking for a txid.
 This was the transaction ID we copied earlier from the sending of 3000 tokens.
 In our case `d4d91ea946eb3a1f5b8e6ae1049b44ad8ed6c5644004ab662681e6e08e714080`.
 Paste your transaction ID into the terminal and press `ENTER`.

 ![](../../assets/images/gn-script.png)

+The script will then check the explorer for that transaction ID and it's output ID.
+At the prompt press `ENTER` and use the default settings.